marvinamorim/apex_ir_column_groups/README.md

 2. Configure the interactive report column groups on Page Design and asign columns to those groups.
 3. Create an After Refresh Dynamic Action and set as True Action `IR Column Groups [Plug-In]`.
 4. Set up the Static ID for the report, and put this ID on the plugin configuration field `Report Static ID`.
+5. Set True for `Fire on Initialization`.
-5. Run the page and check it out.
+6. Run the page and check it out.

 ## Pre-requesit
 * The grouped columns should be ordered together